TeD-Loc: Text Distillation for Weakly Supervised Object Localization: Introduction

-To address these challenges, we propose Text Distillation for Localization (\tedloc), which learns to localize by distilling knowledge from CLIP text embeddings because they serve as a powerful link between visual and textual modalities.
-It learns localization information by transferring knowledge from text embeddings to the localization module (Fig.\ref{finalch:fig:main-simloc}).
-Using contrastive learning within a teacher-student framework, the visual representations of our model are aligned with text embeddings.
-This alignment is guided by pseudo-labels that can be extracted from any CAM-based method.
-Learning from text embedding allows \tedloc to achieve state-of-the-art performance using one model selected using the best localization performance without requiring separate classifiers trained and selected using the validation set over the classifier's score. \tedloc introduces a new paradigm where classification is achieved through localization, thereby eliminating the need for model selection over the classifier's score.
-By training the $E_V$ to distinguish between foreground (FG) and background (BG) regions based on their similarity to text embeddings, \tedloc enables the model to classify and localize objects simultaneously.
+To address these challenges, we propose Text Distillation for Localization (\tedloc).
+CLIP's text embeddings encode semantic information that aligns strongly with visual concepts.
+However, CLIP cannot align text embeddings with local patch-level representations, limiting its ability to localize objects. \tedloc addresses this gap by distilling knowledge from CLIP's text embeddings, which serve as a powerful link between visual and textual modalities.

+Localization information is learned by transferring knowledge from text embeddings to the localization module (Fig.\ref{finalch:fig:main-simloc}).
+Using contrastive learning within a teacher-student framework, the patch-level visual representations of our model are aligned with text embeddings.
+This alignment is guided by pseudo-labels that can be extracted from off-the-shelf CAM-based method.
+Learning from text embedding allows \tedloc to achieve state-of-the-art performance using one model that is selected using the best localization performance without requiring separate classifiers trained and selected using the validation set over classifier scores. \tedloc introduces a new paradigm where classification is achieved through localization, thereby eliminating the need for model selection over classifier scores.
+By training the localization module to distinguish between foreground (FG) and background (BG) regions based on their similarity to text embeddings, \tedloc enables the model to classify and localize objects simultaneously.
 Furthermore, to address the limitations of CLIP's frequent conflation of semantically similar classes, we propose a method to orthogonalize text embeddings before distillation.
-By default, text embeddings in CLIP may not sufficiently discriminate between similar classes because of their proximity in the embedding space.
+By default, text embeddings in CLIP may not be sufficiently discriminative between similar classes because of their proximity in the embedding space.
 To mitigate this issue, we decompose the embeddings using QR decomposition~\cite{gander1980algorithms} and utilize the resulting orthogonal basis vectors for alignment.